MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/interact-03.md

 1. The above code generates the following output in the browser window:
 ![WebXR scene](../images/hello-world-webxr-scene.png)

-1. Click the Immersive-VR button on the bottom right corner:
+5. Select the Immersive-VR button on the bottom right corner:
 ![Immersive VR Button](../images/immersive-vr-button.png)

 1. This action will launch the Mixed Reality Portal window as shown below: